iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 # Detailed design

-First, let's define what it means for a bundle A to be:
+First, let us define what it means for a bundle A to be:

 - referenced (indirectly or directly) by bundle B: A is contained in the past cone of B;
 - confirmed: A is referenced by a milestone;